Aluriak/neural_world/README.md

     make

+It will show a little world with some life in it, then ask you something to do through a basical prompt. (type *help* for help)

-And, once you have failed to do something useful with that, you can:
+Once you have failed to do something useful with that, you can:
 - see the logs, in *neural_world/logs/*, because you love the logs;
 - see the archives of your run, in *neural_world/archives/*, and look at all the graphs generated representing the neural networks in png;
 - see the ASP code, and notice the ridiculous number of LOC necessary for play with BNN;
 - look at the *neural_world/actions.py* source file.
 Its high-level and give a good look at the global behavior of the program;
+- look at the *neural_world/engine.py* source file, where the main loop of step is designed;
+- look at the *neural_world/__main__.py* source file, where global behavior of the program is defined (see *next steps* part);
+- create your own observer, that do lots of things;

 ### Archives
 Are Generated archives for each run performed, thanks to the *Archivist* observer of World.